craigxchen/BlackjackRL/README.md

 ### LQR

-the tests in 1d and in the case of Ben Recht's paper converge immediately if one assumes linearity of the optimal policy.
+The tests in the 1D and the cases of Ben Recht's paper converge immediately if one assumes linearity of the optimal policy.
 In the case of approximation of the value function with a shallow NN with quadratic nonlinearity we also observe convergence to the global optimum when the policy is assumed to be linear.

 ### Supervised